alreinson/cv/_includes/index.md

 ### [Eesti Telekom](https://www.telekom.ee/en/), TeliaSonera Group / Development Manager / Tallinn, Estonia

-Currently geeking around and making cool Telecomms stuff :)
+Making cool Telecomms stuff :)

 ### 9/2013 — 12/2014

 ### [Creatum](http://www.creatum.ee/en) / Project manager / Tallinn, Estonia

 Creatum is a full service advertising agency.
-As a project manager I work with a creative team of 4-7 people and an average of 6 different projects at a time.
-During a typical project I am responsible for the full project cycle ranging from planning to execution and Ex-Post analysis.
-This includes briefing the creative team, pitching ideas, budget planning as well as campaign monitoring and communication with the clients.
+As a project manager I worked with a creative team of 4-7 people and an average of 6 different projects at a time.
+During a typical project I was responsible for the full project cycle ranging from planning to execution and Ex-Post analysis.
+This included briefing the creative team, pitching ideas, budget planning as well as campaign monitoring and communication with the clients.

-My added value within the team lies in my comprehension of the technical aspects of digital advertising and web development as well as social media strategies.
-Due to a keen interest in the topic, my goal is to expand the agency's digital portfolio.
+My added value within the team lied in my comprehension of the technical aspects of digital advertising and web development as well as social media strategies.
+Due to a keen interest in the topic, my focus was on expanding the agency's digital portfolio.